As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

 @import “active_admin/mixins”;

-Once you are done defining your template, you just have to report the value in our _variable.scss file by re-assigning the value of existing SASS variables:
+Once you have finished defining your model, simply transfer the value to our _variable.scss file by reassigning the value of the existing SASS variables:

 $am-theme-primary: #42a5f5;